yeamoon/Rick_and_morty_api_character-feed_with_React/README.md

 ## Features

-Character Display: Shows a list of characters with their name, species, status, gender, and date created.
+1.Character Display: Shows a list of characters with their name, species, status, gender, and date created.

-Sorting: Sort characters by name or date created.
+2.Sorting: Sort characters by name or date created.

-Filtering: Filter characters by status (All, Alive, Dead, Unknown).
+3.Filtering: Filter characters by status (All, Alive, Dead, Unknown).

-Pagination: Navigate through pages of characters.
+4.Pagination: Navigate through pages of characters.

 ## Technologies Used

-React
+1.React

-Axios (for API requests)
+2.Axios (for API requests)

-CSS (for styling)
+3.CSS (for styling)

 ### Prerequisites